Multinational Force in Lebanon: Subsequent confrontations and withdrawal

 French Navy warplanes retaliated in November to the bombings by striking Iranian Revolutionary Guard's barracks in Baalbek, in the Bekaa Valley, though it did minor damage.
 At this time, tensions rose between Syria and the United States as Syrian anti-aircraft batteries fired on U.S. aircraft as they patrolled Lebanese airspace.
 This culminated in the first direct U.S. military involvement in Lebanon on December 4.
 After being fired upon by Syrian missiles, U.S. aircraft targeted Syrian missile batteries in the mountains east of Beirut.
 In the process, Syrian 9K31 Strela-1 or man-portable Strela 2 surface-to-air missiles shot down two American planes, an A-6 Intruder and an A-7 Corsair.
 The pilot of the A-6, LT Mark Lange (flying from USS John F. Kennedy), was killed; his Bombardier/Navigator, LT Bobby Goodman, ejected and was captured by Syrian soldiers.
 Lt.
 Goodman was held for 30 days before his release was facilitated by Jesse Jackson.
 Lt.
 Lange's body was returned.
-From the A-7, the pilot, who was the commander of Carrier Air Wing One, ejected and was rescued, although he suffered severe injuries.
+From the A-7, the pilot, who was the commander of Carrier Air Wing Six, ejected and was rescued, although he suffered severe injuries.

 On the same day, eight U.S. Marines were killed when Syrian-backed militias shelled the airport observation post.

 In response to more fire, the battleship USS New Jersey fired on Lebanon on December 14 and 15.
 Meanwhile, Yasser Arafat and his PLO left Tripoli on December 20 on five Greek ships bound for Tunisia.
 The MNF was targeted again by bombs on December 21, with a truck bomb killing a French soldier and 14 Lebanese outside a French military base, and a bomb killing four at a Western-owned bar.